UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/anonymous-functions.md

 doMathStuff(del2_v1);
 ```

-You might consider `doMathStuff` as a _decorator_ (code that wraps around another).
+You might consider `doMathStuff` as a _decorator_ (code that wraps statements around another).

-The syntax of example above is still perfectly valid.
+The syntax of example above is perfectly valid and may still be used.
 The subsequent sections are really just variations on this same theme, with increasingly tidy and concise syntax.

 ## Delegates (C# v2)
 From the Microsoft documentation: